Solrys/School_District_Analysis/README.md

  * The top 5 schools in the district changed
  * The district summary changed to reflect a changed percentage of passing studendts

- Before The changes made to the 9th grade the average score for reading, the average score for math,
+ Before The changes made to the 9th grade the average score for reading, the average score for math

  ![before] (https://github.com/Solrys/School_District_Analysis/blob/main/Resources/new%20school/THS_before.png)

  with the new code reflecting 9th grade NaNs the following image reflects the new data